According to Wikipedia, home automation or domotics is building automation for a home, called a smart home or smart house.

 To shed more light, it simply means having some or all your home gadgets and appliances controlled automatically.

-Features such as the temperature, lighting, visual systems can be controlled by this automated system, as well as the home security which includes the alarm system and access control.
+This automated system can control features such as temperature, lighting, and visual systems, as well as home security, which includes the alarm system and access control.

 The control system can be a tablet, desktop, mobile phone, wall-mounted terminal, or web interface that can be accessed even when one is not in or around the smart house.

-It is crucial to know that the exchange of data and command between these home devices and the gateway is mostly via the internet.
+Knowing that the exchange of data and command between these home devices and the gateway is mostly via the internet is crucial.

-Together, they make up an integral part of the IoT-internet of things (technologies exchanging data over the internet).
+Together, they comprise an integral part of the Internet of Things (technologies exchanging data over the Internet).

-Home automation works via the connection of devices to the internet through different mediums like Bluetooth, Wi-Fi, ZigBee, and the rest of them.
+Home automation connects devices to the internet through different mediums like Bluetooth, Wi-Fi, ZigBee, and others.

 Home automation works in three ways;

-- Monitoring: Using an app, one can remotely get visuals or video feeds of his house from a mounted smart security camera.
-These smart cameras can as well be an added feature to some of the home devices e.g. an automated lamp with a camera as an extra feature.
+• Monitoring: Using an app, one can remotely get visuals or video feeds of his house from a mounted smart security camera.
+These smart cameras can also be an added feature to some of the home devices, e.g., an automated lamp with a camera as an extra feature.

-- Automation: Smart home users can set up these automated devices to trigger one another.
-For instance, a user can decide to set a timer that’ll control certain devices at specific times.
-He might decide to have his coffee brewing, open the drapes, start his vacuum cleaner all at once using a single timer.
+• Automation: Smart home users can set up these automated devices to trigger one another.
+For instance, a user can set a timer to control certain devices at specific times.
+He might decide to have his coffee brewing, open the drapes, and start his vacuum cleaner all at once using a single timer.
 Again, this user might decide to have his alarm go off when there is a security breach or fire outbreak.

 Home Automation System Components

-These are parts of a home automated system from whence monitoring, controlling, and automation are actualized.
+These are parts of a home automated system from when monitoring, controlling, and automation are actualized.

 They include;

 This is a very crucial part of the system.
-Some commands, data exchanges, and other connections can be made possible when there is access to the internet.
+Some commands, data exchanges, and other connections can be made possible through internet access.

 Remote Control

-This comes in form of mobile applications and voice assistants.
-With the mobile application, a user can control his devices in actual time, be it adjusting the thermostat or unlocking the front door.
+This comes in the form of mobile applications and voice assistants.
+With the mobile application, a user can control his devices in actual time by adjusting the thermostat or unlocking the front door.

-The user can also make schedules, customize device settings to suit his taste at that particular time or within a time frame.
+The user can also make schedules and customize device settings to suit his taste at that particular time or within a time frame.

-Most reviews on apps for these automated devices have confirmed their compatibility with a majority of tablets and mobile devices.
+Most reviews on apps for these automated devices have confirmed their compatibility with most tablets and mobile devices.

-Whether you want to switch on the dishwasher, turn off the fridge, switch on the tv, even switch to another tv channel and many more can be carried out using a third party.
+Whether you want to switch on the dishwasher, turn off the fridge, switch on the TV, or even switch to another TV channel, many more can be done using a third party.

 Control Medium (protocol)